EventStore/documentation/docs/clients/grpc/projections/README.md

 ## Create a projection

-Creates a projection that runs until the end of the log and then continues running.
+Creates a projection that runs until the last event in the store, and then continues processing new events as they are appended to the store.
 The query parameter contains the JavaScript you want created as a projection.
 Projections have explicit names, and you can enable or disable them via this name.

 <xode-group>